migueljcpedrosa/Instagram-Followers-Manager/README.md

 # Instagram Followers Manager

-A command-line tool to manage your Instagram followers.
-This tool allows you to display your followers, following, people who don't follow you back, and store the information in a file.
+Tired of giving your private information to external apps?
+Manage your Instagram followers with ease using this command-line tool.
+You can display your followers, following, people who don't follow you back, and store the information in a file.

 ## Requirements